A Day Trip to Cheung Chau Island

-There are a couple of beaches on the east coast of Cheung Chau island.
-The largest is Tung Wan Beach which is almost 1 kilometer long, and quite popular with windsurfers.
+There are a couple of beaches on the east coast of Cheung Chau Island.
+The largest is Tung Wan Beach which is about 1 kilometer long and quite popular with windsurfers.
 You will find lots of small shops, restaurants, and guesthouses along Tung Wan Beach.

-Another more secluded option is Tung Wan Tsai, also called Coral Beach.
-This is located to the north of Tung Wan Beach and is accessible by a walking trail.
-There might be a few bits of coral around, but don’t expect to see too much of it.
+Another more secluded beach on Cheung Chau Island is Tung Wan Tsai which is also called Coral Beach.
+Tung Wan Tsai is located to the north of Tung Wan Beach, accessible only by a walking trail.
+Don’t expect amazing bright coral like at these Thai islands though.

 In the search for dinner, we discover a small Dim Sum shop.
 The menu is all in traditional Chinese and we are completely at a loss.